 Aylsham is a traditional market town in the north of the Broads area.
 A twice-weekly market is still held here and there is a weekly auction of fine art, books and antique furniture where you can seek out treasures and bargains.
 Just outside Aylsham is the Blickling Estate, one of the country's finest Jacobean houses, with an evocative 'Downton Abbey' period interior.
 If you're lucky (depending on your view) you might also see the headless ghost of Anne Boleyn…

 Walking around Reepham is like stepping back in time.
-With its pretty market place, bordered by 18th century houses, this charming town has been the setting for a number of period TV productions including Poirot.
-A market is still held every Wednesday.
+With its pretty market place, bordered by 18th century houses, this charming town has been the setting for a number of period TV productions, including Poirot.